homeveg/nuctools/README.md

 *we are currently preparing a manuscript and will add here more information, usage instruction and test data set soon.
 The project is under development now.*

-### Planned modifications

-There are several changes has been planned and partially implemented:

-- implement GZIP support for all input/output files generated by the pipeline scripts
-- implement gapped OCC format support to all relevant scripts
-- extend NucTools documentation and usage examples with Perl POD package
-- unify pipeline scripts input parameters using Perl GETOPT package

 ### Future possible modifications

-- BAM files support
 - parallel processing (beautiful codes snippets for implementation of parallel processing of BAM files with Perl one can find here: https://genomebytes.wordpress.com/2013/07/24/multi-thread-access-of-bam-files-using-perl-and-samtools/ )
 - NucTools automated package installation with make

-## Major changes (in porogres):
-- GZIP support implementation - all input files can be compressed and all newly created output files saved as *.gz
-- Handle gapped occupancy files: to save space and memory remove all regions/bases with 0 counts
-- implement POD documentation (with Pod::Usage)
-- command line parametrs allow long and short options (with Getopt::Long::GetOptions)

 ### Developers:
 Yevhen Vainshtein and Vladimir B. Teif